djcolon/goaoc/06_1/README.md

 If the compiler does a good job, the latter should provide us with flexibility without causing performance overhead.

-Alongside this structure we'll keep an in-order buffer (a list would do well) of the characters in our moving window to allow us to update our character map, and an index to keep track of where we are in the file.
+Alongside this structure we'll keep an in-order buffer (circular array or list) of the characters in our moving window to allow us to update our character map, and an index to keep track of where we are in the file.

 Finally, we'll read the file byte-by-byte so that we can process a large file.
 We'll only be limited in file size we can process by the maximum size of the index.
 If we us a uint64 that is massive.
-The odds of this running on a 32-bit system are not wiorth consideraiton given the application.
+The odds of this running on a 32-bit system are not worth consideration given the application.

 ## Assumptions

-We'll assume we can only encounter lower-case characters.
+We'll assume we can only encounter lower-case characters (a-z).

+# Learning opportunities

+This exercise is another opportunity to experiment with Go as a language.
+We'll implement both proposed methods of a signal processor behind an interface.
+We can then swap them out easily if so desired.
+We'll also try out [testing benchmarks](https://pkg.go.dev/testing#hdr-Benchmarks) to see what is actually faster.